Bhawanipore Club

-Bhawanipore FC is an Indian professional football club based in Bhowanipore, Kolkata, West Bengal.
-The club was established in 1910, and competed in the I-League 2nd division in 2020–21 season, then second tier of Indian football league system.
-Bhawanipore currently competes in the Calcutta Premier Division A.
+Bhawanipore Club, also known as সংবাদ প্রতিদিন ভবানীপুর ক্লাব for sponsorship reasons, is an Indian professional football club based in Bhowanipore, Kolkata, West Bengal.
+The club was established in 1910, and competed in the I-League 2nd Division, then second tier of the Indian football league system.
+Bhawanipore is currently competing in the CFL Premier Division.

 History

 Bhawanipore Football Club was founded in 1910 by Nani Mitra in Bhowanipore, Kolkata.
 After the independence of India, Robi Das became the first ever footballer from Bhawanipore who represented India in men's tournament at the 1948 Summer Olympics in London.
+At that time Indo-Pak footballer Taj Mohammad Sr. appeared with the club.
 The club in 1948, reached the final of IFA Shield and finished as runner-up after a 2–1 defeat to Mohun Bagan.
 In January 2012, they were officially certified by the All India Football Federation to participate in the I-League 2nd Division, the second tier of football in India.
 After playing 6 games during the season Bhawanipore ended in 6th place out of 7 in Group C and thus failed to move to the Final half.
 They have also participated in domestic tournaments such as IFA Shield, and Durand Cup.
 In the 1960s, Bhawanipore have gone through rivalries with two of India's most successful clubs Mohun Bagan and East Bengal in CFL.
 Notable Bengali footballers Asim Moulick and Parimal Dey appeared with the club in 1971.

 In 2013, Bhawanipore clinched the Bordoloi Trophy, defeating Aizawl 1–0.
 They achieved third place in the 2013 I-League 2nd Division.
 In next season, the club participated in 2014 I-League 2nd Division and moved to the final round of I-League qualifiers, and achieved second place with 17 points in 8 matches.
 In May 2018, they officially announced that legendary defender Subrata Bhattacharya was appointed as new head coach.